 - What kind of temperatures should I expect?
 Because the altitude is so high out here, expect to see a range of temperatures throughout your trek.
-It's best to dress in layers, you'll be down to a t-shirt at one point and at another you'll want you jacket, hat and mittens.
+It's best to dress in layers, you'll be down to a t-shirt at one point, and at another, you'll want your jacket, hat, and mittens.

-- Some of the locals will likely offer horses ranging from $40 USD and up per person for the trek, less if you make it further up before needing one.
+- Should I go on horseback?
+Some of the locals will likely offer horses ranging from $40 USD and up per person for the trek, less if you make it further up before needing one.
 They can be arranged by tour companies as well.

 - Athletic shoes or hiking boots- I opted for my regular shoes I'd wear out running (although, these days I'd have probably gone with my favorite hiking boot), and Tay went with a pair of trail runners.

-- Waterproof jacket or rain jacket- I brought a waterproof shell jacket as I had a warm layer to wear underneath.
+- Waterproof jacket or rain jacket- I brought a sweater as I had a warm layer to wear underneath my rain jacket.

-- Sunscreen- Did you know your more susceptible to sunburn at higher altitudes?
+- Sunscreen- Did you know you're more susceptible to sunburn at higher altitudes?
 Bonus tip: Grab a lip balm with SPF in it!

-- Water- whether you fill a water reservoir in your pack before you leave your hostel or you toss in a couple bottles, don't forget to bring water!
-Staying hydrated is super important to begin with, but especially so at high altitude.
-At least 2 liters is recommended for the day trip, but honestly I brought more and was glad I did.
+- Water- whether you fill a water reservoir in your pack before you leave your hostel or you toss in a couple of bottles, don't forget to bring water!
+Staying hydrated is super important, to begin with, but especially so at high altitude.
+At least 2 liters is recommended for the day trip, but honestly, I brought more and was glad I did.